studentkittens/webarchive/doku/sphinx/source/spec_diffs.rst

 - ``Git`` has more methods like ``list_branches`` and ``list_commits`` (which are needed for XML-Recover)
 - Recovering is also possible with pickled metalists.
 - Javadapter protocol has been a little streamlined.
+- No sql subfolder anymore, sql statements were moved directly to backend (crawler/statements.py) and frontend